CocoaHeadsNL/intro-slides/2016/August/august m2mobi.md

 ![fit](../../Images/1.jpg)![inline fit](../../Images/2.jpg)

-- CocoaHeads NL is a monthly meetups of iOS and Mac developers in the Netherlands and part of the international CocoaHeads meetups.
+- CocoaHeads NL is a monthly meetup of iOS and Mac developers in the Netherlands and part of the international CocoaHeads meetups.
 We discuss anything Apple, Cocoa, Objective-C, Swift and relevant technologies.

 ---